SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Mimetic Scheme for the 2D Maxwell's Equations

 \subsection{De Rham Complexes}

-The Maxwell's equations have an inherent geometric structure described by the de Rham cochain complex of Fig. \ref{fig:2d_de_rham} and its dual in Fig. \ref{fig:2d_dual_de_rham} in 2D.
+Maxwell's equations have an inherent geometric structure described by the de Rham cochain complex of Fig. \ref{fig:2d_de_rham} and its dual { in the periodic case} in Fig. \ref{fig:2d_dual_de_rham} in 2D.
 We define the spaces needed for the complexes by